Get an annual AARP membership for only $12. Limited time offer.

 Common Transportation Options

-There are a number of specific circumstances that require specialized transportation, but first, let’s just cover the basics.
-You want to go to a movie, or to visit a friend, or maybe it’s poker night.
+There are some specific circumstances that require specialized transportation, but first let’s just cover the basics.
+You want to go to a movie, visit a friend, or maybe it’s poker night.
 It’s too far to walk, and your kids aren’t around to give you a ride.
 How do you get there?
 There are several things you can do.

 Public Transportation